 Use of this form: New hires or additions should complete this inventory immediately.
 Should risk-related conditions change, a new inventory should be completed.
-Email your completed form to: Sharla Miles, iacuc@shsu.edu Participant's name: Species to be used: Protocol Number/s: Drincinal I Species to be used: nvestigator/Supervisor: e or Student I.D.
-Number (o Employee/Student E-mail: Today's Date: - - ptional, main Today o Buto.
-A. INSTRUCTIONS Before you complete this form, read Section D on page 3 and read the asthma and allergy information posted at https://myshsu-my.sharepoint.com/:f:/g/personal/sgf002_shsu_edu/ EnPF9ik3dxFKgLf6MjpuB6UBPvvgXvhGsgLhW49Tul3pvg?e=3ZIOAx.
+Email your completed form to: Mark Zumbach, mxz033@shsu.edu; Cc: Sharla Miles, iacuc@ snsu.edu Participant's name: Species to be used: Protocol Number/s: Principal II nvestigator/Supervisor: Participant's Employee or Student I.D.
+Number (optional): Employee/Student E-mail: Today's Date: A INOTRICATIONS A. INSTRUCTIONS Before you complete this form, read Section D on page 3 and read the asthma and allergy information posted at https://myshsu-my.sharepoint.com/:f:/g/personal/sgf002_shsu_edu/ EnPF9ik3dxFKgLf6MjpuB6UBPvvgXvhGsgLhW49Tul3pvg?e=3ZlOAx.
 If you are or anticipate being named on animal use protocols, you must submit this form.
-Risks you identify below are those you anticipate being named on animal facility or in a wild area.
+Risks you identify below are those you anticipate encountering in an animal facility or in a wild area.
 If you should encounter additional risks not checked or named on the form, submit a revised form.
 Review each listing below and check anticipated risks in your work with animals (not in vitro studies) that are likely to occur as a result of exposure to research animals.
 This information will be reviewed by the Attending Veterinarian for accuracy.
 Then this form and your Occupational Health Evaluation Form will be reviewed by the Occupational Health Physician, and you will be sent the physician's recommendations on ways to reduce your risks.
 Please seek assistance from your supervisor if you need help completing this form.
-B. NATURE OF EXPOSURE (check all statements applicable to your work situation) will: Participate in an animal study, but will not handle animals or enter animal housing areas.
+B. NATURE OF EXPOSURE (check all statements applicable to your work situation) I will: Participate in an animal study, but will not handle animals or enter animal housing areas.
 Work in rooms or areas where vertebrate animals are housed, but I will not handle animals or fluids or tissues.
-Duration of animal exposure (hours/week): Work in the field.
-C. SPECIFIC RISK CATEGORIES (check all statements that apply to you) 1.
+Duration of animal exposure (hours/week): Work in animal areas and handle vertebrate animals or their fluids or tissues.
+Duration of animal exposure (hours/week): Provide routine veterinary care or husbandry to animals.
+Work in the field.
+C. SPECIFIC RISK CATEGORIES (check all statements that a pply to you) 1.
 Animal hazards exposure Bite tendency moderate to high (e.g., rodents, horses) Scratch tendency moderate to high (e.g., rabbits) Allergy potential moderate to high (e.g., rats, mice, horses) Venomous potential moderate to high (e.g., certain reptiles) Kicking, butting, compression potential moderate to high (e.g., horses, cattle) Zoonotic disease potential moderate to high (e.g., calves, wild animals) OR Not applicable [if you check this box, do not check any others on this question] 2.
-Animal product h Feces Urine Blood Fresh carcass or OR Not applicab tissue o not check any others on this question]
+Animal product hazard exposure Feces Urine Blood Fresh carcass or tissue OR Not applicable [if you check this box, do not check any others on this question]